-- Regular members are asked to arrive 10 minutes before the class starts.
-New members attending their first class are asked to arrive 20 minutes early.
+- Regular attendees are asked to arrive 10 minutes before the class starts.
+New students attending their first class are asked to arrive 20 minutes early.

 - Take off your shoes when you enter the studio, and leave them at the door.
-Out of respect for other members, ensure your feet are clean.
+Out of respect for other clients, ensure your feet are clean.

 - Be as quiet as possible when in the reception area, as voices carry.
 Move silently in the studio and avoid talking once on your yoga mat.

-- Turn your cellphone and smartwatch off and place it in your bag or purse, which can be left on the members’ shelving.
+- Turn your cellphone and smartwatch off and place it in your bag or purse, which can be left on the client shelving.

 - When entering the studio, bring only your yoga mat and water bottle.
 Align the top center of your mat with the little symbol of the floor.

-- New members may wish to position themselves in the second row as this allows you to watch the yogis in the front row and learn from them.
+- New students may wish to position themselves in the second row as this allows you to watch the yogis in the front row and learn from them.

 During Your Yoga Class

 - Never hold your breath.
 Breathe calmly and deeply as you move through your poses and as you rest in between.

 - Do your best to stay in the class.
 If you feel light-headed or dizzy, lie in savasana or child’s pose and focus on your breath.